nimble-platform/collaboration-tools/README.md

 ## Development
 The Collaboration-Service, server side, is developed in Java and run under Tomcat.
+The iotClientProducer is the connection beetween fabric producer and internal datachannel in order to monitor a production for an order.

 ### Develpement with Eclipse
 For development purpose, install a copy of Eclipse (Oxigen Version was used).